 14. Shyam Benegal

 The poster boy of art filmmaking in Hindi cinema, Shyam Benegal inspired a generation with his immaculate exploration of the human condition.
-Benegal’s films are the kind which takes time to grow on you.
-But ones they do, you will realize the complex existential themes beneath the simple premises.
-Right from his debut with the brilliant ‘Ankur’ – the simple story of a dalit couple living in the midst of a rapidly changing social mileu – to his underrated masterpiece ‘Junoon’ – set during the Sepoy mutiny of 1857 – Benegal has always stayed away from the constrains of commercial cinema, always placing his craft above anything else.
-A running thread common to all of Benegal’s varied themes – whether it is rural exploitataion, class struggle and feudalism – is change, and how people respond to it.
+Benegal’s films are the kind that takes time to grow on you.
+But once they do, you will realize the complex existential themes beneath the simple premises.
+Right from his debut with the brilliant ‘Ankur’ – the simple story of a Dalit couple living in a rapidly changing social milieu – to his underrated masterpiece ‘Junoon’ – set during the Sepoy mutiny of 1857 – Benegal has always stayed away from the constraints of commercial cinema, always placing his craft above anything else.
+A running thread common to all of Benegal’s varied themes – whether it is rural exploitation, class struggle, and feudalism – is change, and how people respond to it.
 Shyam Benegal continues to wow cinephiles across India and the globe, and if his last film ‘Well Done Abba’ (a witty political satire) is any indication, his magic remains unwavered.